aloneInEntropy/CG-Tutorial/Tutorial.md

 ```
 The line may not be on exactly line 101.
 Search for the error line above and replace it.

+#### Some parts of my code aren't running
+Check that you're not running your code in Release mode.
+Release mode ignores `assert` statements, so if a function that returns a boolean is ran inside an `assert` statement, this code will be skipped if you are running in Release mode.
+Try storing the output to a variable and asserting that, so that your code still runs.

 ## Part 0.5 - Helper Class and Maths Functions
 I use a helper class to store various things I don't want to redefine across classes.
 The class can then be imported into multiple other classes to be reused at will.
 I also have a Scene Manager class I use to keep track of variable data across the entire project such as [[#2.1.1 Delta Time|delta time]].
 This is known as the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
 It isn't fully implemented (no destructors because I don't know how to make them) but you can make one yourself pretty easily, the same way you'd make any other class.
 Just make everything static and you're good to go :3